Autobiography of A Yogi

 a permanent legacy of inspiration to seek God.
 “He

 is eternal, ever-new Joy!”
+This memory persisted long

 after the day of rapture.